 The Apidura Mountain Frame Pack is designed to sit inside your bike's main triangle, maximising storage space by running the full length of the top tube while still allowing two water bottles to be used.
 It works well, although you might need to change to side-entry bottle cages.

 With all the straps tightened, the pack is rock solid, and even when heavily loaded doesn't negatively affect the bike's handling.
 At 227g it's not a huge weight penalty, which makes it something you can just leave attached to the bike all the time.

-The Midloader comes in two size options, a three-litre version ( £27.76) and this four and a half litre option, which holds a surprising amount of kit securely and sturdily; and a whopping six-litre bag for kitchen sink bikepackers.
+The Midloader comes in three sizes: a three-litre version (£27.76); this four and a half litre option, which holds a surprising amount of kit securely and sturdily; and a whopping six-litre bag for kitchen sink bikepackers.